arikamel/montreal-health/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Production Deployment
+The application is available at [https://www.montrealhealthhub.ca](https://www.montrealhealthhub.ca)

+## Local Development
+The application will be available at `http://localhost:3000`